AndreyTretyak/AudiobookGenerator/README.md

 # Audiobook Generator

 Plan: Generate m4b from epub/fb2
-Current: generate aac and mb4 from epub, but missing title image and metadata Requires ffmpeg to be isntalled for now, this could be done by running `winget install ffmpeg` For converting from wav to mb4 following tool could be used https://github.com/yermak/AudioBookConverter/releases
+Current: generate aac and mb4 from epub with chapter and images Next step: add UI and configurability
+Requires ffmpeg to be isntalled for now, this could be done by running `winget install ffmpeg` Also using playwright that requires installing step, may need to improve later.
+For converting from wav to mb4 following tool could be used https://github.com/yermak/AudioBookConverter/releases

 ## Using New Repo